yshngg/pmcp/README.md

 #### 1. Prometheus Instant Query

-- Execute queries at specific timestamps
-- Get current metric values
-- Perfect for real-time monitoring
+Run a Prometheus expression and get the current value for a metric or calculation at a specific time.
+Use this to check the latest status or value of any metric.

 #### 2. Prometheus Range Query

-- Query metrics over time ranges
-- Analyze historical data
-- Ideal for trend analysis
+Run a Prometheus expression over a time range to get historical values for a metric or calculation.
+Use this to analyze trends or patterns over time.

 ### Metadata query

 #### 1. Find Series by Labels

-- List all time series that match specific label filters
-- Discover which series exist for given label criteria
+List all time series that match specific label filters.
+Use this to discover which series exist for given label criteria.

 #### 2. List Label Names

-- Get all label names used in the Prometheus database
-- Explore available labels for filtering or grouping
+Get all label names used in the Prometheus database.
+Use this to explore available labels for filtering or grouping.

 #### 3. List Label Values

-- Get all possible values for a specific label name
-- See which values a label can take for filtering or selection
+Get all possible values for a specific label name.
+Use this to see which values a label can take for filtering or selection.

+### Management API

+#### 1. Health Check

+Check whether Prometheus is healthy.

+#### 2. Readiness Check

+Check whether Prometheus is ready to serve traffic.

+#### 3. Reload

+Trigger a reload of the Prometheus configuration and rule files.

+#### 4. Quit

+Trigger a graceful shutdown of Prometheus.

+## Available Prompts

+#### All Available Metrics

+List all available metrics in the Prometheus instance.

 ## Requirements